 Lighthouse Museum at Narooma Visitor Centre, Princes Hwy Narooma | 02 4476 2881.

-100 years of history on a hundred year old ferry - three generations of history delivered with humour as you cruise the scenic Wagonga Inlet
+Three generations of history delivered with humour on a 100 year old ferry as you cruise the scenic Wagonga Inlet.

 The Eurobodalla Shire was originally the home of the South Coast Aborigine of the Bugelli-Manji and Yuin tribes.
 It was a rich land in which small nomadic groups hunted and fished.
 Fish and vegetable foods were plentiful.
 These earliest inhabitants gave their attractive names to many of the Shire's beautiful and unique places.
 Other Shire landmarks, like Batemans Bay and Mount Dromedary, were named by Captain James Cook.

 In 1828 land on the north bank of the Moruya river was settled by Francis Flanagan.
 At Shannon Rise he grew potatoes for sale to the crews of passing tall ships who stopped at Broulee for fresh water.
 John Hawdon claimed his land on the Moruya River in 1831 building the elegant Kiora House in 1832 and thence acquiring parcels of land from Bodalla to Batemans Bay.

 Broulee predates Moruya town and in 1840 became the headquarters of the police district.
 Broulee Island boasted the Erin-go-brah hotel, a wharf and a collection of government buildings while the bay provided a sheltered harbour.
 Since road transport was almost impossible, goods and passengers arrived and left the Eurobodalla by sea.
 In 1841 the schooner 'Rover' was wrecked at Candalagan Creek, many of the passengers being rescued by the heroic local aboriginals.

 Convicts were administered from Broulee and most were assigned to farms along the coast from Batemans Bay to Wagonga Inlet.